Cómo sé

-"Cómo sé" is a song written by the Mexican singer Julieta Venegas and included in her album debut, Here.
+"Cómo Sé" (How I Know) is a song written by the Mexican singer Julieta Venegas and included in her album debut, Here.

 The song was written by Julieta Venegas and produced by Gustavo Santaolalla.
 It was released as her second single in 1997.

 Song

 It was written by Julieta Venegas.
 It treats on the culmination of a loving relation, and the as it is preferable the leave side this if the contraparte already did it.
 In 2007 it made a new version for his album MTV Unplugged, with the participation of Jaques Morelenbaum touching the Cello.